QualCoder-Org/qualcoder-org.github.io/docs/wikidev/enhanceui.md

 - vertical tabs on the left
 - revamped home screen, with suggested actions
 - cleanup/simplification of style files (to suit system requirements) : use system font, delete herited theme (original/dark/orange/yellow/green/blue/purple/rainbow)
 - The idea: transform the window into a dockable workspace featuring a central area (the document currently being coded) surrounded by docks.
 Everything is visible, everything can be docked or undocked, and the layout is saved.
-(QGis style, based also on Qt), pict 2.

 <img width="1615" height="912" alt="image" src="https://github.com/user-attachments/assets/8fd6d8a7-e8c4-4178-91d7-f9d801104e3b" />